 Other accounts of this episode relate that when Washington heard of it he remarked sourly that either they were pretty lucky, or else the enemy was pretty sluggish.
 In any event, a few soldiers were killed on both sides, the Americans crossing the River were described as "kegs bobbing on the pond", and it does seem the British army mostly just watched them do it.
 In the confusion, of course, everyone involved was fearful of being surrounded by unseen troops, and the British may well have worried the whole thing was a trap.

 There are plenty of reasons to suppose that Franklin disliked the French.
-On several occasions he had rallied public opinion, raised troops and even served in the Colonial forces during the French and Indian War.
-As a leader of the Pennsylvania Assembly he had to cope with the activities of the French in western Pennsylvania, stirring up Indian massacres of Pennsylvania settlers.
+On several occasions, he had rallied public opinion, raised troops and even served in the Colonial forces during the French and Indian War.
+As a leader of the Pennsylvania Assembly, he had to cope with the activities of the French in western Pennsylvania, stirring up Indian massacres of Pennsylvania settlers.
 He very nearly lost his financial shirt helping General Braddock obtain horses and wagons, and surely had numerous acquaintances in the British Army slaughtered at Fort Duquesne.
 England was at war with France for years, and right up to 1774, Franklin spent most of his energies trying to bring the Colonies into tighter unity with the British throne.
-The purpose of such union was primarily to insure protection of the Colonies against the French.
-The goal was always to insure protection of the Colonies against the French.
+The purpose of such a union was primarily to ensure the protection of the Colonies against the French.
+The goal was always to ensure the protection of the Colonies against the French.

 So the late Harvey Sicherman, Philadelphia's local State Department alumnus, was almost surely right when he described Franklin as a spinner.
 He may have grown to like some particular Frenchmen and Frenchwomen, and he certainly enjoyed himself hugely.
 But to say he loved France is a stretch, while to say he hated most things which are uniquely French is not totally improbable.
 More likely, he was indifferent to all that, because he was there to do a job.
 His job description was to make himself charming, attractive, and persuasive to as many influential Frenchmen as he could find.
 And to wait for any diplomatic opportunities which George Washington might create on some distant battlefield.